SDA-Group5/Project-3/README.md

 # Project-3

-for authentication_app--> it has a note, read it for more info
+for authentication_app--> it has a read.md/note, read it for more info